Cloth and Healing / Deliverance

 Through the dancing with scarves, I also began to create silk streamers, billows and flags.
 Even my husband can wield a powerful flag!
 I’ve experienced some powerful times in both worship and intercession while using them.

 All that to say – God has drawn me into this.
 For His purposes.
 Because only He could change my heart to take some things that I thought were cheesy and odd and make them beautiful and powerful tools for His glory.
 And I pray they bless you too!
+(Hear more about this history as well as how to do flag ministry in our post: How-to Minister with Flags and About Flag Ministry)

 Find out more about how the scarves are made in Spirit-led dyeing?